 - Fry the chicken.

-STEP 2: Liberally salt and pepper the chicken pieces on both sides.
+- Liberally salt and pepper the chicken pieces on both sides.
 Be very generous with the pepper.
-The taste of black pepper is very important to authentic southern fried chicken.
+The taste of black pepper is very important to authentic Southern fried chicken.

-👉 PRO TIP: We’re talking about “dredging” here, not lightly flouring.
-That’s why you pour the flour over and toss the chicken in it rather than doing the shake-it-up in the bag thing.
+What we’re doing here is “dredging” the chicken, not lightly flouring.
+That’s why you pour the flour over and toss the chicken in it rather than doing the shake-it-up-in-the-bag thing.
 You want a good coating of flour.

-STEP 4: Meanwhile, heat the peanut oil over medium high heat in a large cast iron skillet.
+- Meanwhile, heat the peanut oil over medium-high heat in a large cast-iron skillet.
 You’ll want enough oil to reach a depth of about 1/2 inch.

-👉 PRO TIP: What we’re doing in this recipe is pan frying, not deep frying.
-You need enough oil to come about halfway up the pieces of chicken, but not so much that it will spill over when you place the chicken in the pan.
+The technique we use is pan frying (also called shallow frying), not deep frying.
+You’ll need enough oil to come about halfway up the pieces of chicken, but not so much that it will spill over when you place the chicken in the pan.

-Judging the amount of oil is one of those things you learn through time and experience.
-Start with about an inch depth of oil in your pan and it should work out fine.
+Judging the amount of oil needed for frying is one of those things you learn through time and experience.
+Start with about a one-inch depth of oil in your pan, and things should work out fine.

-STEP 5: Place the chicken pieces, skin side down in the hot oil.
+- Place the chicken pieces with the skin side down into the hot oil.
 Cook for approximately 10 minutes or until the skin is pale golden brown.

-STEP 6: Turn the chicken over and cook for 10 minutes on the second side.
+- Turn the chicken over and cook for about 10 minutes on the second side.

-STEP 7: Turn the chicken pieces once more, reduce the heat to medium-low, cover and cook approximately 10-15 minutes or until the chicken is cooked through.
+- Turn the chicken pieces once more, reduce the heat to medium-low, cover the pan, and cook for approximately 10-15 minutes or until the chicken is cooked through.

 Also, I recommend frying chicken in peanut oil because it will withstand higher temperatures for a longer time without burning than other oils.

-👉 PRO TIP: Experts will tell you that the oil should be 375 degrees before frying and to try to maintain that temperature during the cooking.
+Experts will tell you that the oil should be 375 degrees before frying and to try to maintain that temperature during the cooking.
 I learned to cook before everyone had kitchen thermometers, so I judge it my own way.
-My little trick to test whether the oil is hot enough to cook — Put the end of a wooden spoon in the skillet.
+My little trick to test whether the oil is hot enough to cook: Put the end of a wooden spoon in the skillet.
 If the oil bubbles around the handle, it’s hot enough.

-If you try this method once, I’ll bet you won’t go back to all that complicated marinating and shaking.
-It’ll be the crispiest, most flavorful chicken you’ve cooked in a long time or my name isn’t Nana.
+If you try this fried chicken method once, I’ll bet you won’t go back to all that complicated marinating and shaking.
+It’ll be the crispiest, most flavorful chicken you’ve cooked in a long time, or my name isn’t Nana.

-Serve your fried chicken with something equally delicious and southern like potato salad, fried okra, sausage and rice casserole, broccoli casserole, green beans, or butter beans.
+Serve your beautifully golden, crispy fried chicken with something equally delicious and southern, like potato salad, fried okra, sausage and rice casserole, broccoli casserole, green beans, or butter beans.
 Or, if you’re familiar with Chicken and Waffles, you can use my Whole Wheat Waffles recipe to create your own.
 And don’t forget the cornbread and sweet tea!

 - Use Jane’s Krazy Mixed-Up Salt (or another seasoning salt) in place of the plain salt in the recipe.